Il Capo dei Capi: Third episode (1969-1978)

 Biagio and Teresa have married, and have a baby (Antonio) at the beginning of the episode.
-Simultaneously Riina and his fellow mafiosi - Provenzano, Bagarella and two other men, soldiers of Tano Badalamenti, boss of Cinisi - enter the offices of Michele Cavataio dressed with uniforms of the Guardia di Finanza.
+Simultaneously Riina and his fellow mafiosi - Provenzano, Bagarella, Vito Maranza and another man, soldier of Tano Badalamenti, boss of Cinisi - enter the offices of Michele Cavataio dressed with uniforms of the Guardia di Finanza.
 The aim of the attack is to assassinate Michele Cavataio, who had earlier killed Salvatore La Barbera.

-One of Badalamenti's henchmen, nervously lets his gun fire, killing two men and triggering a massacre - no longer under cover, they have to murder five others before reaching Cavataio.
+The Badalamenti's henchman, nervously lets his gun fire, killing two men and triggering a massacre - no longer under cover, they have to murder three others before reaching Cavataio.
 Following a spree of bullets, Cavataio feigns death until Totò and Calogero enter, when he turns and shoots, hitting and killing Bagarella.
 Enraged, Provenzano responds by beating Cavataio to death with the butt of his gun (Viale Lazio massacre).

 In Corleone, Totò informs his own sister, and girlfriend of Calogero, Arcangela, of his friends death.
 He then calls on his Ninetta, Calogero's sister, calling her away from her teaching job and giving her the news; meanwhile Schirò requests a transfer to Palermo.
 Needing cash in order to make key investments in Palermo, Riina decides to kidnap the young lad, Antonio Caruso, from the town hall while visiting now mayor Vito Ciancimino.
 This triggers the disdain of the mafiosi of Palermo, in particular bosses Stefano Bontade and Giuseppe Di Cristina.